MichaelaBickish/student-workbook/src/reflections/wk8/day1.md

 Read Working In a Professional Environment > An Honest Guide to Building a Powerful Developer Portfolio and answer the following questions

 ## *What function does a developer Portfolio provide?*
 Showcases your skill and abilities.
-Gives insight into
+Gives insight into your personality.

 ## *What makes a Developer Portfolio effective?*
 When projects are meaningful to the developer who created them.
 When the apps are made with quality code.